prof-rossetti/georgetown-opim-557-201710/notes/visual-basic/sub-procedures.md

 Sub-procedure definitions begin with the statement `Private Sub`, followed on the same line by the name of the sub-procedure (in this case `DisplayMyMessage()`), followed by one or more lines of indented code, and finally concluding with the statement `End Sub`.

+To programmatically exit from a sub-procedure, use the statement `Exit Sub`.

 Note the trailing parentheses in the sub-procedure's name.
 They not only visually indicate this statement is a procedure, but they also serve as a space to pass parameters (see below).

 #### Defining Sub-procedures with Parameters